bbauska/JS-Eloquent/README.md

 the / operator.

-When operators appear together without parentheses, the order in which they are applied is determined by the *precedence* of the operators.
+When operators appear together without parentheses, the order in which they are applied is determined by the <i>precedence</i> of the operators.
 The example shows that multiplication comes before addition.
 The / operator has the same precedence as &ast;.
 Likewise for + and -.
 When multiple operators with the same precedence appear next to each other, as in 1 -